Samara Joy: Early life and education

+Career

 In 2019, as Samara McLendon, she won the Sarah Vaughan International Jazz Vocal Competition.
 Working with producer and eventual manager Matt Pierson, she recorded her self-titled debut album while still in college, graduating magna cum laude in 2021.
-Samara Joy was released on July 9, 2021 on Whirlwind Recordings.
+Samara Joy was released on July 9, 2021, on Whirlwind Recordings.
 Jazz Times named her Best New Artist for 2021.
 In February 2021, she was featured in Women of Color on Broadway, Inc.'s music video of "Summertime" from Porgy and Bess.
 In an interview, film director Regina King called her "a young woman who seems like Sarah Vaughan and Ella Fitzgerald are both living in her body."

 She released a number of viral video performances, including one that had been viewed more than 1.5 million times as of October 2020.
 These videos had as of November 2022 gained her 200,000 followers on TikTok.
 Partly on the strength of this success, she toured Europe, including a series of sold-out concerts in Italy and Austria.
-In 2021 and continuing into 2022 she toured the U.S., including bookings at the 2022 Monterey Jazz Festival, Lincoln Center Summer For The City's Jazz Underground series, Winter Jazzfest, and other festivals, as well as in Europe.
+In 2021 and continuing into 2022, she toured the U.S., including bookings at the 2022 Monterey Jazz Festival, Lincoln Center Summer For The City's Jazz Underground series, Winter Jazzfest, and other festivals, as well as in Europe.

 On February 15, 2022, she performed on Today with guitarist Pasquale Grasso and performed again on Today in September 2022.
 On June 15, 2022, she was featured at Carnegie Hall's 16th Annual Notable Occasion. and appeared at the Newport Jazz Festival.
 She was featured on jazz pianist Julius Rodriguez's 2022 album Let Sound Tell All.

 On September 16, 2022, she released her second album, Linger Awhile, on Verve Records.
 The album features drummer Kenny Washington, guitarist Pasquale Grasso, pianist Ben Paterson, and bassist David Wong.
 Her bookings for Winter 2022 included singing with the Jazz at Lincoln Center Orchestra on its Big Band Holidays tour.

-She was nominated and won two awards at the Grammy Awards in 2023: Best Jazz Vocal Album for Linger Awhile and Best New Artist, making her the second jazz singer to win the award, the first being Esperanza Spalding in 2011.
+She was nominated and won two awards at the Grammy Awards in 2023: Best Jazz Vocal Album for Linger Awhile and Best New Artist.